 In previous work, AR patient-to-image registration has been calculated manually5 with surface recognition algorithms10 or has been unavailable2.
 These methods have been considered somewhat limited when an accurate registration is required19.
 To overcome these limitations, this work provides tools to perform accurate and simple patient-to-image registration in AR procedures by combining AR technology and 3DP.

 The protocol is generic and can be applied to any medical imaging modality or patient.
-As an example, a real clinical case of a patient suffering from distal leg sarcoma is provided to illsutrate the methodology.
+As an example, a real clinical case of a patient suffering from distal leg sarcoma is provided to illustrate the methodology.
 The first step describes how to easily segment the affected anatomy from computed tomography (CT) medical images to generate 3D virtual models.
-Afterwards, positioning of the 3D models is performed, then the required tools and models are 3D-printed.
+Afterward, positioning of the 3D models is performed, then the required tools and models are 3D-printed.
 Finally, the desired AR app is deployed.
 This app allows for the visualization of patient 3D models overlaid on a smartphone camera in real-time.

 PROTOCOL: